slatedocs/slate/source/includes/_isaadmin.md

 Once the payment is made, a cash transaction should be recorded with type `RESIDUAL_INCOME` and the amount as a negative value.

-### Death of Investor
+## Death of Investor

 In the event of a death of an Investor, specific tasks need to be carried out.
 The flow will follow one of the following paths:

-1) The investor's cash and/or investments are being transferred to a surviving spouse on the same platform using an Additional Permitted Subscription ('APS').
+1) The investor's cash and/or investments are being transferred to a surviving spouse on the same platform using an Additional Permitted Subscription ('APS').<br/>
-2) The investor's cash and/or investments are being transferred to a different ISA Manager for a surviving spouse using an Additional Permitted Subscription ('APS').
+2) The investor's cash and/or investments are being transferred to a different ISA Manager for a surviving spouse using an Additional Permitted Subscription ('APS').<br/>
-3) The investor's cash and/or investments are being transferred to a beneficiary's ISA on the same platform (not through an APS).
+3) The investor's cash and/or investments are being transferred to a beneficiary's ISA on the same platform (not through an APS).<br/>
-4) The investor's cash and/or investments are being transferred to a beneficiary's non-ISA account on the same platform (not through an APS).
+4) The investor's cash and/or investments are being transferred to a beneficiary's non-ISA account on the same platform (not through an APS).<br/>
-5) The investor's cash and/or investments are being transferred to a beneficiary  off-platform (not through an APS).
+5) The investor's cash and/or investments are being transferred to a beneficiary  off-platform (not through an APS).<br/>

-##### 1) The investor's cash and/or investments are being transferred to a surviving spouse on the same platform using an Additional Permitted Subscription ('APS')
+### 1) The investor's cash and/or investments are being transferred to a surviving spouse on the same platform using an Additional Permitted Subscription ('APS')

 If you want to transfer investments to a surviving spouse, you must make sure you have the appropriate legal paperwork and technical capability in place to transfer investments on your platform.
 Alternatively, you can wait for investments to mature and only transfer cash when it becomes available.
 The process flow is: